neoxelox/shortr/README.md

     ```

 ## Database
 The project uses the latest Postgres version available and automatically initializes a pgadmin4 instance [`localhost:5433`](http://localhost:5433) to navigate through the database.
-Default user and password is `admin`.
+Default user is `admin@admin.com` and password `admin`.
 The server group is called `URLs` and the default database password is `postgres`.

 ## Model
 ```yaml